SnehalRay/MyBookWishlist/README.md

 -Counter on how many books are there
 -Counter on how many books you have read

-Picture and videos are in a folder in this repository itself
+A video of the project demonstration will also be in this repo itself